Almost lossless analog signal separation and probabilistic uncertainty relations: To sparse signal separation

-Comparing the threshold obtained from our probabilistic uncertainty relations to the thresholds available in the compressed sensing literature, we note the following.
-The Donoho-Stark \cite{DS89} and the Elad-Bruckstein \cite{EB02} uncertainty principles hold for \emph{all} $\yv$ and $\zv$, but suffer from the ``square-root bottleneck'' \cite{Tro08}.
-It is well-known that the inequalities leading to the square-root bottleneck are saturated by very special combinations of signals and dictionaries, e.g., a Dirac comb for $\am=\boldsymbol{I}_n$ and $\bm=\fm_n$ \cite{DS89}.
+{\it Relation to classical uncertainty relations in compressed sensing.} Comparing the threshold obtained from our probabilistic uncertainty relations to the thresholds available in the compressed sensing literature, we note the following.
+The Donoho-Stark \cite{DS89} and Elad-Bruckstein \cite{EB02} uncertainty principles hold for \emph{all} $\yv$ and $\zv$, but suffer from the ``square-root bottleneck'' \cite{Tro08}.
+It is well known that the inequalities leading to the square-root bottleneck are saturated by very special combinations of signals and dictionaries, e.g., a Dirac comb for $\am=\boldsymbol{I}_n$ and $\bm=\fm_n$ \cite{DS89}.
 Relaxing these deterministic thresholds by considering random models for the signals and dictionaries \cite{PBS13,CRT06,Don06,Tro08b} leads to thresholds that exhibit a ``$\log n$-factor''.
-The threshold that follows from our probabilistic uncertainty relations excludes an arbitrarily small set of signals, a set of $\am$-matrices of Lebesgue measure zero, is asymptotic in $n$, and suffers neither from the square-root bottleneck nor from the $\log n$-factor.
-Moreover, it is best possible as the same threshold would be obtained if the support sets of $\yv$ and $\zv$ were known and the values of the non-zero entries in the concatenated source vector only were to be recovered.
+The thresholds that follow from our probabilistic uncertainty relations exclude an arbitrarily small set of signals, a set of $\am$-matrices of Lebesgue measure zero, are asymptotic in $n$, and suffer neither from the square-root bottleneck nor from the $\log n$-factor.
+Moreover, they are best possible as the same threshold would be obtained if the support sets of $\yv$ and $\zv$ were known a priori and only the values of the non-zero entries in the concatenated source vector were to be recovered.
 The set of exceptions for $\am$ in the ``a.a.-statement'' in Theorems~\ref{th2} and \ref{thm:hoeldersepneu} depending on the specific choice of $\bm$ can be interpreted as a mild incoherence condition between $\am$ and $\bm$ akin to those in \cite{DS89, EB02}.
 In fact, we have a phase transition phenomenon, which states that above the critical rate $R_\text{B}(\varepsilon)$ a.a.\ matrices $\am$ are ``incoherent'' to a given matrix $\bm$, whereas below the critical rate there is not a single pair of matrices $\am$ and $\bm$ that admits separation via a measurable separator $g$.
-As already noted, our regularized probabilistic uncertainty relation does not seem to have a counterpart in classical compressed sensing theory.
+Finally, as already noted, our regularized probabilistic uncertainty relation does not seem to have a counterpart in classical compressed sensing theory.

 \begin{remark} The results above show that for mixed discrete-continuous sources $\xrv$ the Minkowski dimension compression rate is small if the asymptotic fraction $(1-\lambda) \rho_1 + \lambda\rho_2 $ of non-zero entries in $\xrv$ is small, i.e., if the source vectors are sparse in the classical sense.
 Another factor that can lead to small Minkowski dimension compression rate is statistical dependence between the constituents $\yrv$ and $\zrv$.
 For example, consider the declipping problem \cite{SKP12} where a signal that is sparse in the dictionary $\am$ is to be recovered from its clipped version.
 Specifically, we observe $\am \yrv+\zrv$ with $\zrv=g_a(\am \yrv)-\am \yrv$, where $g_a$ denotes entry-wise clipping to the values $\pm a$.
 If clipping is not too aggressive, the signal $\zrv$ will be sparse in the identity basis $\bm=\boldsymbol{I}_\ell$ (see Fig.~\ref{fig:1}).